cuchu-fleto/spigot-plugins/README.md

 # spigot-plugins
-a repo for all the plugins I write for spigot
+a repo for all the public plugins I write for spigot